Door Kickers: Gameplay

 Door Kickers combines elements of strategy games and tactical shooters.
-The game is played from a 2D top-down perspective, providing a full view of each level and allowing for full control of the playable characters.
+The game is played from a 2D top-down perspective, providing a full view of each level.

 Gameplay is divided into three phases: deployment, planning, and engagement.
 In deployment, the player is given a basic overview of the level, selecting the SWAT troopers they wish to use and placing them in preset deployment positions.
 In planning, the game is paused, and the player is directed to plan the individual movements and actions of each trooper; the extent to which the player does this is entirely up to them, and players may freely plan basic entry, map the team's actions through the entire level, or even skip planning entirely.
 In engagement, the game is unpaused, and the troopers follow their assigned pathing and actions; the player can still draw paths during the engagement stage, and can switch between engagement and planning at any time.

-Each trooper's pathing is created by drawing a line from a trooper (or pathing circle) to another location in the level.
-White circles denote positioning (such as specifically facing in a certain direction), while blue circles denote actions (such as breaching doors, throwing grenades, or collecting evidence).
-Orange icons on pathing circles or troopers denote a hold order, where the trooper will hold a position or refrain from an action either until visible enemies are neutralized or no longer within their field of vision, or until ordered to continue by the player (done by clicking them or, if assigned to one, activating one of four "go orders").
-Most level elements and enemies are concealed by a translucent blue or solid black fog of war effect that is removed when a trooper's field of vision passes through it.
+Each trooper's pathing is created by drawing a line from a trooper or pathing circle to another location in the level.
+While active, troopers will automatically fire on any armed enemies that enter their line of sight cone (except Stealth troopers, who will hold fire as long as they are undetected).
+By default, white circles denote positioning (such as specifically facing in a certain direction), while blue icon circles denote actions (such as breaching doors, throwing grenades, or collecting evidence); if the "Colored Paths" option is enabled, each trooper's paths and circles are shown in a color specific to them.
+Orange icons on pathing circles or troopers denote a hold order, where the trooper will hold a position or refrain from an action until visible enemies are neutralized or no longer within their sight cone, or until ordered to continue by the player (done by clicking them or, if assigned to one, activating one of four "go orders").
+Most level elements and enemies are concealed by a translucent blue or solid black fog of war effect that is removed when a trooper's sight cone passes through it.

-Some missions include sniper support, offered by an unseen police sniper, that can target and instantly kill any enemy visible from their end of the screen.
+In some missions, the player is supported by an unseen sniper that can target and instantly kill any enemy visible from their end of the screen.
+However, the sniper requires time to target an enemy, can unintentionally hit others in the crossfire, and usually only covers a small section of the level.